The most striking aspect of Pittosporum patulum's appearance is the deep red, fragrant flowers that appear in springtime.

 Pittosporum patulum is notable for having distinctly different juvenile and adult stages of growth.
 Juveniles have a single stem, with sparse branches and dark, narrow leaves that are toothed along the edges.

 - Adults are small trees, with whitish-grey smooth bark, many spreading branches at their tops, and leaves that are shorter, broader and less toothed than juveniles.

 - Adult trees produce flowers during late spring and early summer.
 The flowers are dark red, cupshaped and very fragrant.

 - The seeds are probably dispersed by birds but very little is known about how flowers are pollinated.

 It is likely that Pittosporum patulum has always been a naturally uncommon species in our forests, with a special requirement for disturbance.

 However, browsing by introduced mammals has caused the decline of this species and poses a major threat today.
 Possums in particular appear to target adult plants, causing severe canopy defoliation and death, which is likely to be the reason why so few adults remain in most populations today.
 Deer and goats also contribute to the decline of this species by browsing saplings and seedlings.
 Rodents are known to eat Pittosporum patulum seed in the litter beneath adult trees.
 Browsing insects also have the ability to deform new growth.

-- This has mainly consisted of monitoring Pittosporum patulum populations, throughout various sites within the Nelson/Marlborough and Canterbury regions.
+- mainly monitoring Pittosporum patulum populations, throughout various sites within the Nelson/Marlborough and Canterbury regions.

-- Trees have been banded with aluminium bands and plastic pipe to protect them from possums and assess resilience.
+- yrees have been banded with aluminium bands and plastic pipe to protect them from possums and assess resilience.

 You can help